-Being a marketing professional requires lots of precise measurement.
+Being a marketing professional requires lots of precise measurements.

 You need to understand how well each marketing activity performs.
 Setting goals and binding your website to Google Analytics is a must.
 But simply having Google Analytics or Google Ads (AdWords) conversion tracking in place isn’t enough.
 These tools by themselves will provide you with a very limited understanding of what’s going on with your marketing activities.

 There is, however, a tool that can open up a whole new dimension of in-depth analytics for you and your team.
 It’s simple to use, free and very accessible.
-It’s called UTM tracking code.
+It’s called UTM parameters.

 What is UTM tracking in Google Analytics?